Photos by Garrick Ramirez and Annieglass

 Annieglass’ lustrous glass tableware are functional pieces of art.
 Offered in a range of styles-from classic to contemporary-Morhauser is constantly expanding her offerings with new pieces each year.
 Since her start, she’s been lured to produce her pieces offshore, yet Annieglass remains proudly in Watsonville.
 The company’s pieces are distributed throughout the U.S., Europe, and Asia, yet, you’ll find the largest selection at retail shop located at the Watsonville HQ.
 Seasoned shoppers take note: the retail shop also features a great selection of seconds that are available at a considerable discount.

-For example, all Annieglass scrap glass is re-melted into the Elements collection of trivets and trays.
-The watery green color and ghostlike effect of the many melted pieces of glass fusing together has made this collection a favorite of all generations.
-Annie’s creative approach to reuse is so unique that it is awaiting a design patent.
-By reusing scrap glass the studio is able to maintain near zero waste goals by avoiding using landfills and consciously utilizes green practices in every step of production.
+When purchasing Annieglass, you can also have piece of mind that you are buying products that are sustainably made.
+Endlessly inspired by nature, Annie Morhauser became dedicated to environmental responsibility long before “green” became a trend.
+Eco-sourcing, recycling, reusing and zero-waste goals have been standards for this atelier-turned-production-studio since opening in 1983.
+The glassware pictured above is from the Elements collection which is created with scrap glass that has been remelted.
+The watery green color and ghostlike effect of the many melted pieces of glass fusing together has made this collection a favorite.
+By reusing scrap glass, the studio is able to maintain near zero waste goals by avoiding using landfills and consciously utilizes green practices in every step of production.